 The 1970s.
 East Germany becomes famous for its nude beaches!
 This was a huge step for the nudity issue that prevented swimwear to be what it is today, unusual freedom was allowed in the regimented communist bloc.
 In the 70s high-waisted bottoms were huge and full coverage was now out of style.
 Without all the restrictions, swimsuit designers started experimenting with different styles that aimed at revealing the woman figure as much as they could.
 The trends started in Europe and started spreading until it made its way to America and became famous in the cinematographic industry.

 In the 1980’s swimwear had a major emphasis in the “cult of the body”.
 Neon swimsuits and most of all V style hip lines were super evident trends of swimwear born in the ’80s.
 The thong bathing suit was also made famous for the rest of eternity in the eighties when designer swimsuits began to take fashion inspiration from the Brazilians.
 (Giving us the classic Brazilian bikini bottom).

 MAYLANA Skylar Black One Piece

-The V-style on the hips along with a lot of retro swimwear made a huge comeback recently and is currently one of the most loved type of swimwear.
+The retro swimwear made a huge comeback recently and is currently one of the most loved types of swimwear.

 ORCHID LABEL Tankini Lanikai Top

-From the 2000’s on we have seen how the baithing suit is now a fine piece of art.
-Everything from the design and practicity, to the textiles and the details that make them beautiful pieces, make the swimsuit a very important item in fashion around the world.
+From the 2000’s on we have seen how the bathing suit is now a fine piece of art.
+Everything from the design and practicality, to the textiles and the details that make them beautiful pieces, make the swimsuit a very important item in fashion around the world.
 You can find pieces with embroidered art, handcrafted details, beads, macramé, crochet and many other art forms that make each piece unique.
-Also the retro trends have been an amazing inspiration for some of the trendiest pieces today, the high waisted bottom for example is inspired in past decades as well as many others like the V-style hip and the brazilian cut.
+Also, the retro trends have been an amazing inspiration for some of the trendiest pieces today, the high waisted bottom, for example, is inspired in past decades as well as many others like the V-style hip and the Brazilian cut.